Aspose/releases.aspose.com/content/en/imaging/net/new-releases/aspose.imaging-for-.net-22.7.md

 Added support of `NET6` configuration for Aspose.Imaging.

-For a complete list of feautures, enhancements, and bug fixed in this release please visit, [Aspose.Imaging for .NET 22.7 - Release notes](https://docs.aspose.com/imaging/net/aspose-imaging-for-net-22-7-release-notes/).
+For a complete list of features, enhancements, and bug fixes in this release please visit, [Aspose.Imaging for .NET 22.7 - Release notes](https://docs.aspose.com/imaging/net/aspose-imaging-for-net-22-7-release-notes/).

 {{% Releases/ReleasesFileFeatures %}}